Join Mokelumne River bird experts, Liz West and Joanne Katanic, on a short hike along the River

 Join us for a two and a half mile walk along the Mokelumne River levee on Staten Island to see how agriculture and migrating birds can live in harmony.
-Sally Shanks farmed this area for many years and will highlight agricultural practices that enhance wildlife habitat.
-From the vantage point of the levee, which is not open to the public, you will see a wide variety of migrating birds in diverse settings.
-There will be opportunities to see cranes in areas where they feed.
+Emily Wells, Staten Island biologist, will highlight agricultural practices that enhance wildlife habitat.

 Turner Road Vintners continues to be a destination highlight among Festival goers.
 Its innovative eco-friendly water reclamation ponds have created a natural habitat for a variety of birds.